Director, Global Engine Engineering Ford Motor Company

 A graduate of Imperial College, London, his career has included 37 years at Ricardo focused on research and technology demonstration programmes covering advanced combustion engines, hybrid and electric systems and energy recovery technologies.
 He is also responsible for a wide range of Technology Roadmaps to define future technology and R&D needs to meet environmental and socio-economic goals.
 His work at Ricardo has included many initiatives to create new innovative technologies and research collaborations with government, academia and industrial partners.

 Neville Jackson was awarded a Doctor of Science degree from City University London in 2012 and has been a visiting Professor at the University of Brighton since 2007.
 He serves as Chair of the Advisory Board for the UK Advanced Propulsion Centre, Deputy chair for the UK Auto Council Technology Group, Vice Chair of the European Road Transport Research Advisory Council (ERTRAC) and a member of the Advisory Board for the European Green Vehicles Initiative (EGVI).
-He is also a Fellow of the UK Royal Academy of Engineering and a Fellow of the US SAE.
+He is also a Fellow of the UK Royal Academy of Engineering and a Fellow of SAE International.

 President, Powertrain Solutions North America; Market Segments of Passenger Cars & Electric Vehicles Robert Bosch LLC